 After over a thousand years in hiding, the Sith reappeared in the last days of the Galactic Republic.
 The appearance of Darth Sidious and his apprentice–Darth Maul, the iconic double-bladed lightsaber-wielding bad guy from the first of George Lucas’ now notorious prequels–marked a vital turning point in the galaxy’s history.
 The Force was once again clouded by the Dark Side.
 With the resurgence of the Sith, the galaxy was in turmoil and Darth Sidious used this imbalance to shield himself and his intentions, rising up the ranks of the Galactic Republic and using his position to manipulate the senate.
 It would be Sidious who would finally turn a young Jedi named Anakin Skywalker to the Dark Side, creating one of the most feared Sith of all time, Darth Vader.

 So to put it very simply, the Jedi and the Sith are essentially just different sects of a very old religion.
 They’ve spent years at war over how to best utilize the power that the invisible binding energy they worship bestows upon them.
-In Star Wars canon, there’s a very clear good and bad analogue with the Light Side and the Dark Side… though you can read plenty of arguments about how the Empire are really just trying their best and the Jedi are a terrorist organization.
+In Star Wars canon, there’s a very clear good and bad analog with the Light Side and the Dark Side… though you can read plenty of arguments about how the Empire is really just trying their best and the Jedi are a terrorist organization.
 Still, it’s obvious to most of us that the anger, jealousy, and hatred that fuels the Sith makes them the bad guys, compared to the calm and coolheaded nature of the Jedi, who utilize the Light Side of the Force and are clearly meant to be the moral compass of the Star Wars movies.

 However, in the wider world of Star Wars, things are often more complex.
 There’s another kind of Jedi, one who’s rarely appeared outside the pages of the now (mostly) decanonized Star Wars Expanded Universe.
 Gray Jedi have long been a part of the lore and legend of Star Wars, though the definition of the term has evolved throughout the years.
 Formerly referring to Jedi who simply disobey the Jedi council, Gray Jedi is now more widely recognized as a Jedi who uses both the Light and Dark Sides of the Force without ever being corrupted.